jsa4000/Getting-Started-GitHub/03_FIXING_CHANGES.md

 Git will prompt the committed changes and the previous comment, so it can be modified if needed.
 Type *":wq"* to write and quit.
 This is a command from vi.

+By the way, if you want to revert your changes to the last time you fetched data from remote, you have to do the following:

+	git fetch origin
+	git reset --hard origin/master

 ###4 Reset the repository.

 This is used to revert the repository to a certain commit.
 (Similar to a Restore point)